 - Lack the usual pharmacology of other psychotropic drugs and possess very few side effects and extremely low toxicity

-The Current "Cosmetic Neurology" Definition is (colloquial: smart drugs and cognitive enhancers) drugs, supplements, and other substances that may improve cognitive function, particularly executive function, memory, creativity, or motivation, in healthy individuals.
+The current "cosmetic neurology" definition is (colloquial: smart drugs and cognitive enhancers) drugs, supplements, and other substances that may improve cognitive function, particularly executive function, memory, creativity, or motivation, in healthy individuals.

-In short, the old definitions focus primarily on PONs and misses the various nuances and warnings in this category so let’s set the record straight.
+In short, the old definitions focus primarily on PONs and misses the various nuances and warnings in this category, so let’s set the record straight.

-The Different “Key” Functions of PON
+The Different “Key” Functions of PONs

 In the long term, there can no be true performance optimization with out prior health optimization.
 In the short term, however, PONs may actually be able to optimize your brain’s fitness to perform a task (but you might pay for it later).

-PONs key functions include enhancing:
+The key functions of PONs include enhancing:

 - Self Motivation